-Whether you follow the news online or offline, or simply take a walk outside, you are more than aware of the wildfires currently ravaging California.
-The smoke in the air is impossible to miss.
+Whether you follow the news closely, or simply take the occasional walk outside, you are more than aware of the wildfires that have been ravaging California.
+At times, the smoke in the air has been impossible to miss, even for those who live hundreds of miles away from the nearest fire.
 The 2018 wildfire season has shattered records, placing immense pressure on Cal Fire to contain the largest blazes in the state’s recorded history.
 Utilities are already bracing for another round of wildfire lawsuits to join those stemming from 2017’s record-setting blazes.

 PG&E and other major utilities have been the target of wildfire lawsuits relating to 2017’s Wine Country fires.